Contractors can exploit investment and savings opportunities of troubled markets

 With the value of the financial markets, and most equities, at the lowest levels seen in decades, contractors investing in the markets will get so much more for their money, and this also applies to institutional investors like the pension funds.

-“With many contractors also decades away from their target retirement date, short term volatility is not an issue,” continues Harris, “as the financial markets will recover in the medium to long term, realising significant gains for contractors who invested in their pensions, and potentially directly in the markets, when their value is low.”
+“With many contractors also decades away from their target retirement date, short term volatility is not an issue,” continues the IFA expert, “as the financial markets will recover in the medium to long term, realising significant gains for contractors who invested in their pensions, and potentially directly in the markets, when their value is low.”

 During downturns in economic cycles, contractors traditionally rein in their discretionary spending and include pension contributions this category.
 This could be a big mistake